Mototroller/ax.hashlist/README.md

 # ax.hashlist [![Build Status](https://travis-ci.org/Mototroller/ax.hashlist.svg?branch=master)](https://travis-ci.org/Mototroller/ax.hashlist)

-Flat fixed size STL-compatible container, hybrid of `std::(array-list-map)`.
-Stores `std::pair<const key, value>`, allows iterating in adding order, finding by key and erasing with constant complexity.
+Flat fixed size STL-compatible container, hybrid of `std::(array-list-unordered_multimap)`.
+Stores `std::pair<const key, value>`, allows iterating in adding order (and reversed), finding by key and erasing with constant complexity.

 * Flat (`standard_layout` if `key` and `value` are `standard_layout`)
 * Fixed size (same as `std::array`)
 * Navigation and finding based on offsets
   * ...so it can be mmap'ed and **shared between** threads and **processes**
 * Cache- and branch- friendly with some aditional tuning
-* Complexity depends on load factor, best performance while rarefied
+* Complexity depends on load factor and Hasher tuning, best performance while rarefied
-* Under hood: doubly linked list with sentinel + open addressing hash table
+* Under hood: doubly linked list with sentinel + open addressing hash table (uses double hashing)

 | Action | Complexity on average  | ...and worst case |
 | ------------- |:-------------:|:-----:|